 You may also wish to view the page that concerns choosing a counsellor.

 Paying for your counselling session is simple and uncomplicated.
-When you attend your session:
+When you attend, or before your session:

 You can pay by Credit Card or Debit Card